 Can you picture yourself working with one of the most endangered species in the Mediterranean, in one of the most beautiful locations on the planet?

-This project is based in Giannitsochori — hard to pronounce, but easy to fall in love with.
-You might witness the breeding cycle of loggerhead turtles: from the laying of eggs through to triumphant hatchlings breaking out of their shells.
+This project is based in Giannitsochori, where you might witness the breeding cycle of loggerhead turtles: from the laying of eggs through to triumphant hatchlings breaking out of their shells.

-Your duties as a teen volunteer will be to record nesting activity and help protect the vulnerable hatchlings as they wobble their way to the sea.
+Your duties as a teen volunteer will be to record the turtle nesting activity and help protect the vulnerable hatchlings as they wobble their way to the sea.

-Weekends spent exploring will give you the chance to discover some of the incredible history, architecture, and food that Greece is famous for.
+Weekends spent walking around will give you the chance to see some of the incredible history, architecture, and food that Greece is famous for.

-Earn your traveler stripes by volunteering in a Thai community in the lush surrounds of Phang Nga.
+Earn your traveller stripes by volunteering with a Thai community in the lush surroundings of Phang Nga.
 The community-based project is ideal for teens looking to make a tangible impact and be immersed in a different culture.

 The tasks you take up during the project will depend on the needs of the community at the time.
-You could get stuck into painting classrooms or help out with renovations to improve the learning environment of a local school or center.
+You could get stuck into painting classrooms or help out with renovations to improve the learning environment of a local school.

-India has abundant natural beauty and a famously diverse culture, and as a teen volunteer in Kerala you can explore both in equal measure.
+India has abundant natural beauty and famously diverse cultures, and as a teen volunteer in Kerala you can explore both in equal measure.

 There is no better way to gain insight into India than to live in a local community and weave yourself in the fabric of daily life.

-The adventure portion of the program takes you into the wild Western Ghats.
+The adventure portion of the program takes you into the Western Ghats.
 This mountain range is an impressive ecosystem teeming with elephants, tigers, and lion-tailed macaques.
-It is the perfect place to experience a small part of the natural beauty of India in all its splendor.
+It is the perfect place to experience a small part of India’s nature in all its splendor.

-7) Answer The Call Of The Wildlife in Costa Rica
+7) Answer the call of wildlife in Costa Rica

 Based in Tortuguero National Park, the youth volunteer program is focused on protecting sea turtles and surveying other forms of wildlife.
 This is an opportunity not only to learn more about wildlife conservation, but to share your passion with the local community by raising awareness of environmental issues.

-In the breathtaking surrounds of Nepal, you can get involved with community service projects that help create healthier learning environments by improving educational facilities.
+In the mountainous surrounds of Nepal, you can get involved with community service projects that help create healthier learning environments by improving educational facilities.

-You could assist with building vitally needed facilities or helping to install water tanks for clean drinking water.
+You could assist with building facilities or helping to install water tanks for clean drinking water.

 As well as being immersed in Nepali culture, a highlight of this youth volunteer opportunity is a four-day trek into the Annapurna mountain range.
-Climbing through the mountains, past lakes, Buddhist monasteries, and villages untouched by the outside world, is a surreal and rewarding experience.
+Climbing through the mountains, past lakes, Buddhist monasteries, and villages is a surreal and rewarding experience.

 Calling all kinetic learners!
 Come share your passion for movement with children in a coastal community in South Africa.